jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 Good missileer and Short, too bad not much Short skills.
 Late to join the party and must play catchup.
 Worth the training though.

-Can't learn First, Duel or Switch.
+Can't learn First (so better not train as Melee), Duel or Switch (ouch).
+Probably the the role of long range support.

 Joins Mission 14.
 He's a deserter from the USN.
 I was expecting him at the USN arc, but he didn't show up.

 ------------------------------
 Ralph Dian